bevy-cheatbook/bevy-cheatbook/src/pitfalls/3d-not-rendering.md

 by your shader/material.

-Bevy's default PBR [`StandardMaterial`][bevy::StandardMaterial] requires all meshes to have:
+Bevy's default PBR [`StandardMaterial`][bevy::StandardMaterial] requires *all* meshes to have:
  - Positions
  - Normals

- - UVs (even if there are no textures / just a solid color)
+Some others that may be required:
+ - UVs (if using textures in the material)
- - Tangents (if using normal maps, otherwise not required)
+ - Tangents (only if using normal maps, otherwise not required)

-If you are generating your own mesh data, make sure to include all of the above.
+If you are generating your own mesh data, make sure to provide everything you need.

-If you are loading it from asset files, make sure they include everything that is needed.
-In particular, if you are using normal maps, make sure to include Tangents when creating your GLTF files.
+If you are loading meshes from asset files, make sure they include everything that is needed (check your export settings).

+If you need Tangents for normal maps, it is recommended that you include them in your GLTF files.
+This avoids Bevy having to autogenerate them at runtime.
+Many 3D editors (like Blender) do not enable this option by default.

 ## Incorrect usage of Bevy GLTF assets